 HAPTER 3: USING THE PLAN'S COVERAGE FOR YOUR HEALTH CARE AND OTHER COVERED SERVICES Introduction A. Information about "services," "covered services," "providers," and "network providers."
-B. Rules for getting your health care, behavioral health, and other services and supports covered by the plan C. Information about your Service Coordinator C1.
+B. Rules for getting your health care, behavioral health, and other services and supports covered by the plan / C. Information about your Service Coordinator C1.
 What a Service Coordinator is C2.
 How you can contact your Service Coordinator C3.
 How you can change your Service Coordinator C4.
-What a Service Coordinator can do for you C D. Care from primary care providers, specialists, other network providers, out-of-network providers, 2 and how to change health plans D1.
+What a Service Coordinator can do for you D. Care from primary care providers, specialists, other network providers, out-of-network providers and how to change health plans D1.
 Care from a primary care provider D2.
 Care from specialists and other network providers D3.
 What to do when a provider leaves our plan D4.
 How to get care from out-of-network providers D5.
-How to change health plans E. How to get behavioral health services F. How to get Non-emergency Medical Transportation (NEMT) Services F1.
-What NEMT Services are F2.
-What services are included F3.
-How to schedule NEMT Services G. How to get covered services when you have a medical emergency or urgent need for care, or during a disaster G1.
+How to change health plans E. How to get behavioral health services F. How to get Non-emergency Medical Transportation (NEMT) Services F2.
+What services are includedF3.
+How to schedule NEMT Services G. How to get covered services when you have a medical emergency or urgent need for care, 37 or during a disaster 20 G1.
 Care when you have a medical emergency G2.
 Urgently needed care G3.
 Care during a disaster H. What to do if you are billed directly for services covered by our plan H1.
-What to do if services are not covered by our plan I. Coverage of health care services when you are in a clinical research study I1.
-Definition of a clinical research study · I2.
-Payment for services when you are in a clinical research study I3.
-Learning more about clinical research studies J. How your health care services are covered when you get care in a religious non-medical health care institution , J1.
-Definition of a religious non-medical health care institution J2.
-Getting care from a religious non-medical health care institution K. Durable medical equipment (DME) ······ 2 K1.
-DME, as a Member of our plan K1.
+What to do if services are not covered by our plan I. Coverage of health care services when you are in a clinical research study II.
+Definition of a clinical research study · 12.
+Payment for services when you are in a clinical research study 13.
+Learning more about clinical research studies 41 J. How your health care services are covered when you get care in a religious non-medical health 40 care institution J2.
+Getting care from a religious non-medical health care institution K. Durable medical equipment (DME) K1.
 DME, as a Member of our plan K2.
 DME ownership when you switch to Original Medicare K3.
-Oxygen equipment benefits as a Member of our plan K3.
-Oxygen equipment when you switch to Original Medicare HAPTER 4: BENEFITS CHART Z Introduction A. Your covered services and your out-of-pocket costs A1.
-During public health emergencies Z B. Rules against providers charging you for services C. Our plan's Benefits Chart Z D. Community First Medicare Advantage D-SNP Benefits Chart 2
+Oxygen equipment benefits as a Member of our plan K4.
+Oxygen equipment when you switch to Original Medicare IAPTER 4: BENEFITS CHART A. Your covered services and your out-of-pocket costs A1.
+During public health emergencies B. Rules against providers charging you for services C. Our plan's Benefits Chart D. Community First Medicare Advantage D-SNP Benefits Chart D. Community i not modicare Advantage D on Deficito Chart 4/